Paris attacks suspect Abdeslam spends first night in jail

 He is being held in the prison's "individual and special safety" wing which was built in 2008 for people who pose an escape risk or for those with particular behavioural problems, a spokeswoman said.

-Paris prosector Francois Molins on Saturday told reporters Abdeslam had played a "central role" in planning the November attacks, which targeted bars, restaurants and the Bataclan concert hall and were claimed by the Islamic State group (IS).
+Paris prosector Francois Molins said Abdeslam had played a "central role" in planning the November attacks, which targeted bars, restaurants and the Bataclan concert hall and were claimed by the Islamic State group (IS).

 His brother Brahim blew himself up in a restaurant in the east of the French capital, and Molins said Abdeslam had planned to do the same at the Stade de France before changing his mind.